 Other projects that are fun and challenging are:

-Garden Art: Most people enjoy their gardens and you can make really cool garden art for them, or yourself.
-Sky is the limit here, but the more popular items could be the garden stake, and animal art.
+Garden Art: Most people enjoy their gardens, and you can make really cool garden art for them or yourself.
+The sky is the limit here, but the more popular items could be the garden stake and animal art.
 Be creative here.

-Miniature Welding Ideas: You can enter the niche if welding miniature items like replica's of vintage or modern motorcycles, cars, tanks, and just about anything you can think of.
+Miniature Welding Ideas: You can enter the niche of welding miniature items like replicas of vintage or modern motorcycles, cars, tanks, and just about anything you can think of.
 These are always good because people love them, and you can make them out of spare metal parts, nails, bolts, and so on.